Ford Escape Review

 The 2014 Ford Escape ranks 5 out of 22 Affordable Compact SUVs.
 This ranking is based on our analysis of published reviews and test drives of the Ford Escape, as well as reliability and safety data.

 The 2014 Ford Escape is ranked:

-With its agile handling and powerful EcoBoost engine choices, the 2014 Ford Escape earns praise as one of the best-performing compact SUVs in the segment.
+With its agile handling and powerful EcoBoost engine choices, the 2014 Ford Escape earns praise from reviewers as one of the best-performing compact SUVs in the segment.